YadlaMani/Diss-Track/README.md

 Introduction :

-DISS-TRACT is a web extension that allows users to block distracting websites and regain focus while browsing the internet.
-This README file provides instructions on how to deploy and use the DISS-TRACT web extension locally.
+Diss-Track is a web extension that allows users to block distracting websites and regain focus while browsing the internet.
+This README file provides instructions on how to deploy and use the Diss-Track web extension locally.

 Installation :